MBBS vs BDS - Which is better Career Option BDS or MBBS

 MBBS is commonly abbreviated as Bachelor of Surgery, Bachelor of Medicine.
 MBBS originated from its Latin name, Medicinae Baccalaureus, Baccalaureus Chirurgiae.
 In India, MBBS is the predominant medical undergraduate course and one of the most sought routes for becoming a doctor of modern medicine in the country.

-BDS is commonly abbreviated as a Bachelor of Dental Surgery degree.
-In order to pursue dentistry after class 12th BDS are the most designated degree courses in India.
+BDS is commonly abbreviated as a Bachelor of Dental Surgery.
+In order to pursue dentistry after class 12th, BDS is the most designated degree courses in India.
 After completion of the course, dental graduates take care of the oral hygiene of patients.

 MBBS vs BDS - Brief about the course

 In India, the MBBS course is the most demanding and most sought undergraduate medical course among Class 12 Science (PCB) students.
-To become a doctor in India, aspirants have accepted that MBBS is the best route to go with.
+To become a doctor in India, aspirants have to qualify for the NEET exam.
 MBBS is the only certified course to become a modern medicine doctor.
-Admission in MBBS course will be granted in the colleges recognized by the Medical Council of India (MCI).
+Admission in MBBS course is granted in the medical colleges of India recognized by the National Medical Commission (NMC).

 In the health sector after MBBS, one of the most desirable courses is a Bachelor of Dental Surgery, also known as, BDS.
 Candidates who wish to groom their careers in the dentistry course after 12th need to opt for the BDS course in their Undergraduate.
 The curriculum of BDS is being regulated by the Dental Council of India.